useblocks/pfLoginTracker/CONFIGURATION.md

 ### Adding Multiple Notification Channels

-You can extend the script to notify through additional channels like Telegram, Slack, or Discord by adding similar notification blocks in `gotify_auth_alert.sh`:
+You can extend the script to notify through additional channels like Telegram, Slack, or Discord by adding similar notification blocks in `email_auth_alert.sh`:

 ```bash
 # Example for Telegram notifications